 During pre-screening, biotinylated antigens are combined with BEAM Conjugates to prepare BEAM-Ab Assemblies (Figure 4A).
-These assemblies are not quenched.
-The unquenched assemblies are used to label samples along with the B cell antibody panel for flow cytometry.
+The quenched assemblies are used to label samples along with the B cell antibody panel for flow cytometry.
 Flow cytometric analysis is then performed to profile the loaded antigen.
 Depending on the model/cells being labeled, an antigen will have no or only a small amount of positivity (an exception could be in the case of a target in an engineered model that is known to have high positivity).
 If there is a large number of PE+ events, that antigen should not be used in a multiplex BEAM experiment.